ronomon/crypto-async/README.md

 ## Motivation
 #### Some longstanding issues with Node's `crypto` module
-* Did you know that Node's cipher, hash and hmac streams are not truly asynchronous?
+* Did you know that Node's cipher, hash, hmac, sign and verify streams are not truly asynchronous?
 They execute in C, but only in the main thread and so the `crypto` module **blocks your event loop**.
 Encrypting 64 MB of data might block your event loop for +/- 70ms.
 Hashing 64 MB of data might block your event loop for